focusretreatcenter/website/content/2022/programming.md

 ## Equipment

 Each guest will have a sit/stand adjustable desk and ergonomic office chair.
 Our facility has high-speed (940 Mbps) Internet and WiFi6 access points throughout the property as well as ethernet jacks and power outlets always nearby.

+## How to apply

+Please fill out [this application form](https://forms.gle/7aL9MjzP3VK7Mhdz9) if you might be interested in attending.

 ## How do I get there?